sde1000/python-dali/dali/driver/hasseb_firmware/README.md

 * Byte 3: Mode
   * 0x00: Default mode
-  * 0x01: Data sniffing mode, in this mode the device is only listening the DALI bus and can not send DALI frames
+  * 0x01: Data sniffing mode, in this mode the device can also sniff the bus

 #### 0x06, Configure bus, NOT IMPLEMENTED